 The average size and weight of a musky are anywhere from 28 to 48 inches long, with fish 50 inches or longer not being uncommon.
 Weight can be anywhere from 15 to 40 pounds.
 The largest trophy fish caught have been five feet in length, and if the old world record is to be believed, which is very controversial in the musky angling community, they could potentially reach 70 pounds, as that is what the world record is currently listed as.

 The average pike tend to have a length much less than the musky at 16 to 22 inches, but there have been fish in recent history that were as long as 59 inches, and the recognized world record IGFA northern pike weighed in at 55 pounds.

 Tail Shape: Muskie vs Pike

 Along with the coloration differences on the body and tail, the shape of the tail is also an indicator of what species it is.

 Northern pike have rounded tails.
-The tips of the tails aren’t points and features a prominent rounding.
+The tips of the tails aren’t points and feature a prominent rounding.

 Muskies have a more prominent tail fork, with a much more prominent V-shape as compared to northern pike.